 - Create a Credly account

-- Attend three approved humanities events listed on the MHC calendar or the SPA calendar.
+- Attend three approved humanities events listed on the MHC calendar or the SPA calendar, or by attending UMaine Modern Language and Classic‘s language tables.
 Feel free to reach out to Moxley or Wynn if you have an alternative event/activity in mind to see if it qualifies.

 - Provide one reflection as evidence for each event attended using this Google form or the embedded form the bottom of this section.